jackVanish/flyknifeComics/about.md

 --------

-(Flyknife Comics is owned and operated by Bruce Delo, with semi-regular collaborations by Christian DeWolf, Jon Pye, and Stewart Delo.
-Site design by Chris Burnell.
+(Flyknife Comics is owned and operated by Bruce Delo, with semi-regular collaborations by <a href="http://christiandewolf.com/" title="">Christian DeWolf</a>, Jon Pye, and Stewart Delo.
+Site design by <a href="https://chrisburnell.com/" title="">Chris Burnell</a>.
 Flyknife Comics is based in Canada and produces small-press comic books for a wide audience.
 All work on the site, unless otherwise indicated, is licensed under a {{ site.copyright }}.)